 Enrollment is the process of detecting faces in an image (or video frame) and creating "templates" that encode the identifying characteristics of each face.
 The faster the enrollment speed, the less computing power required to support a face recognition application.
-Amongst top-tier vendors, the ROC SDK is typically 6x faster.
+If your face recognition application requires even faster enrollment speeds, please inquire about our ROC Embedded algorithm.
+Amongst the top 100 algorithms submitted to NIST FRVT Ongoing, the ROC SDK is typically 7x faster.

 The comparison speed is how long it takes to measure the similarity between two templates.
 The faster the comparison speed, the faster the verification or search results.
-Amongst top-tier vendors, the ROC SDK is typically 3x faster.
+Amongst the top 100 algorithms submitted to NIST FRVT Ongoing, the ROC SDK is typically 13x faster.

 Speed is measured on Intel Xeon CPU E5-2630 v4 @ 2.20GHz using a single thread.
 Source: NIST FRVT Ongoing.